twobitEDD/board-game-template/app/src/rules.md

-# SUMMONING LOOMS: Game Rules
+# SUMMON5: Game Rules

 ## Overview
-**Summoning Looms** is a tile-placement game where players weave mathematical patterns to channel mystical energy.
+**SUMMON5** is a tile-placement game where players weave mathematical patterns to channel mystical energy.
 Players place numbered tiles (0-9) on a grid to form sequences that sum to the **Sacred Number** (configurable, default: 5).

 ## Game Components
 - **The Great Loom**: 15×15 grid board